extra8/JavaHomeworks/README.md

 # Java Homeworks

-Homeworks iterating the creation of a Java Spring car rental application and others.
+Homeworks iterating the creation of a Java Spring car rental application and other Java features.